king-living-digital/backend-assessment/README.md

 ---
 Build a module that allows you to handle GeoIP and show the country code on the product page.
 Build an update (as a feature branch) to the GeoIP module to show a static block on the product page depending on the country your visiting from.
-Build an update (as a second feature branch) If the country is Russia or China, block them from accessing the site
+Build an update (as a second feature branch) if the country is Russia or China, block them from accessing the site.

 ##### Requirements
 1. Module has to utilize a GeoIP Database or External Source